Generic selectors

 After my return from Myanmar

-After returning from Burma at the Bangkok airport I experienced a nightmare because I had no money for a visa and therefore could not enter Thailand.
-But I see that white people in such places are like family.
-I got some money at the airport from one Pole and then from the Americans and settled the case.
-I did not ask for money, they gave it to me, and I will give it when someone is in need.
-It was really a big trouble, they wanted to send me to Burma, without money, without anything, a few cents I did not have, I would be finished!
-I have seen here for the second time that in Thailand without money I am not worth anything and no one even wants to talk to me.
-I also made a mistake because I took to Burma not enough money.
-It was a country back in time for a few centuries where the only value was American dollars, which I unfortunately did not have.
-When I finally got off the airport I had to catch a bus to take me to a hotel 20 km away.
-Of course I did not have the money, so I got a ticket from one Belga, but again he gave me when I told him his story.
-Adversity in recent times
+After returning from Burma, I had a nightmare at the airport in Bangkok because I had no money for a visa and therefore could not enter Thailand.
+However, I see that white people in such places are like family.
+I got some money at the airport from a Pole and then from Americans and I sorted it out.
+I did not ask for money, they gave it to me themselves and I will give it to someone in the future when they need it.
+It was a really big problem, they wanted to send me back to Burma, without money, without anything, for a few pennies that I did not have, I would have been finished!
+I was convinced here for the second time that in Thailand without money I am worth nothing and no one even wants to talk to me.
+I also made a mistake because I took too little money to Burma.
+It was a country that had been thrown back in time by several centuries, where the only value was American dollars, which unfortunately I no longer had.

 Thailand was a wonderful experience and I had a wonderful time.
 I trained the national sport of this country, which taught me a lot, and I was able to get to know many Thai people as they are.
 I saw beautiful temples and oriental art.
 The people and especially the women were always very good to me and the kitchen was excellent.
 Whether it was the bustling Bangkok, elephant riding in the jungle, rafting or paradise, the tropical island, every time it was great.
 The only thing I can regret is that I had to leave, but here time is not enough.